comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - 7 threads: 3,05s average age

 After gaining these results, we changed the setup in a way that eliminates the slow connection.
-We did so by deploying the current data service to the same machine as the aggregation-service.
+We did so by deploying the current-data-service to the same machine as the aggregation-service.
-Thus, the slow connection has now been eliminated and replaced with an internal, fast connection.
+Thus, the slow connection has now been removed and replaced with an internal, fast connection.
-With the new setup we conduct an additional test run, gaining the following result:
+With the new setup we conducted an additional test run, gaining the following result:

 - 7 threads, fast network: 0,74s average age
 By eliminating one part of our bottleneck, the value of report age significantly drops to a figure close below the first test run.

 ## Remedies

 The critical point of the entire system is the aggregation due to its slow connection.
 To address the issue, different measures can be taken.
-In our theoretical case it is possible to scale out by adding additional instances of the reporting-service.
+First, it is possible to scale out by adding additional service instances.
+Unfortunately, this was hard to test given the hardware at hand.
-A more sustaining approach would be to optimize the slow connection, as seen in our additional measurements.
+Second, another approach would be to optimize the slow connection, as seen in our additional measurements.

-- remedy 1: scale out (hard to test on our computer which already run so many threads)
-- remedy 2: optimize slow connection (see measurement)
-- TODO statistics / tables
-- remedy 3: design for always using the cache (only applicable when results are identical for all users. could be done here, but only because we have a simplistic scenario.)
-- note that the job filling the cache can also fail under heavy load!
+Last but not least, we could also design our application for always using the cache assuming that all users should see the same report.
+In our simplistic scenario this would work, but of course that is not what we wanted to analyze in the first place.

 ## Our Lessons Learned